Home/FAQ

 Some projects may be only a draft away from completion; others may have even more potential but need considerably more work.
 One function of our Manuscript Critique services is to assess the cost, extent, and nature of the work that will serve your manuscript best.
 Once we’ve read your manuscript and discussed it with you, we’ll have a much better sense of the appropriate editorial and revision course, how long it will take, and what it will cost.

 That said we are committed to full transparency in pricing and making sure you know exactly what to expect from any editorial step you might engage.
-For more information, please visits our Prices and Services homepage or contact Ross Browne in the Tucson office.
+For more information, please visit our Prices and Services homepage or contact Ross Browne in the Tucson office.

 I’d like to submit a manuscript.
-What are your submission and formatting guidelines?2020-06-21T15:49:42+00:00
+What are your submission and formatting guidelines?2024-10-20T17:47:48+00:00

 Formatting